SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/2-Setup and Deploy.md

 ### **Prepare for Deployment**

 1. [Create an instance of SAP AI Core](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-service-instance) and make sure to choose the service plan `extended` to activate Generative AI Hub and continue [creating a Service Key](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-service-key).
+When setting up the SAP AI Core instance, a default resource group named "default" will be automatically created.
+Please select this as the resource group ID for the subsequent step.

 2. [Create deployments](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-deployment-for-generative-ai-model-in-sap-ai-core) for a model support ChatCompletion (e.g, gpt-35-turbo or gpt-4) and an embedding model (text-embedding-ada-002) and note down the Deployment IDs for each.
 All available models are listed [here](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/models-and-scenarios-in-generative-ai-hub).

 3. [Create a Destination](https://help.sap.com/docs/btp/sap-business-technology-platform/create-destination) for Generative AI Hub in the SAP BTP Cockpit of your Subaccount based on the Service Key of SAP AI Core you created in the previous step: